Coordinated inference, Holographic neural networks, and quantum error correction: Prisoner's dilemma

-There exists a set of problems called coordinated inference problems that have been recently solved via machine learning and neural networks.
-The main idea emerged from a game introduced to mathematicians by [1].
+There exists a set of problems called coordinated inference problems that have been recently solved via machine learning and neural networks and that I argue, play a role in understanding how the holographic maps function.
+Here too, global information is spread via local signals resulting in a global state that contains more information than what can be retrieved locally.
+The procedure of generating this is obtained via machine learning techniques.
+The main idea emerged from a game introduced to mathematicians by [12].
 The problem is stated as follows: a set of prisoners is placed in a row, each facing in the direction of his next fellow in the same direction.
 A set consisting of blue and red hats is being placed on each of the prisoners' heads without them knowing their respective colour.
 They will only see the following colours and they can hear the previous guesses.
 With only one prisoner allowed to guess wrongly, what is the strategy that insures each of the others will guess correctly?
 The solution is to use the first prisoner to signal to the rest the parity of the red (or blue) hats he sees.
-He looks, and hence receives information only from one direction.
-This suggests a causal structure, however, interestingly enough, there are guessing strategies developed in [1] where this "causal structure" is further limited, leading to what we would call in physics a horizon.
+He looks only to the prisoners in his front, and hence receives information only from one direction.
+This suggests a causal structure, however, interestingly enough, there are guessing strategies developed in [12] where this "causal structure" is further limited, leading to what we would call in physics a horizon.
+Whenever the next prisoner who is being asked, will see a change of parity, he will know his hat changed that parity and hence each of them, except the first one, will be able to guess his own colour.
+This problem implies several aspects relevant to the bulk-boundary map in AdS/CFT and to the connection between neural networks and quantum information.
+The way of thinking is as follows: the parity being a piece of global information about the hats, is used to improve the statistics of guessing for the missing (invisible) local colour (that of the prisoner having to guess his own hat colour).
+One bit (first guess) will be used therefore to improve the overall probability of guessing by generating a piece of global information shared across the observers.
+The prisoners and hats problem stated as it is, is static, and of course, could not, by itself be a model for the holographic principle.
+However, the procedure through which a neural network solves that problem could be, as it is the inference that defines holography, and not the problem itself.
+The ability of a neural network to infer from the data a signaling prescription that generates entanglement is what is significant for the holographic map.
+A neural network can be trained to do this and the results have been obtained in [15].
+The idea is to train the agents to make the proper guesses, resulting in the encoding of the bulk information in the non-local observables of the boundary.